MrRobinOfficial/Guide-UnrealEngine/README.md

 /* Handle to manage the timer */
 FTimerHandle TimerHandle;

-// Must mark a function with UFUNCTION, as UHT needs it, in order to find it.
+// Must mark a function with UFUNCTION, as UHT[^2] needs it, in order to find it.
 UFUNCTION()
 void OnExplode();
 ```